User Interface Overview

 The feature view panel in the center of the user interface right of the main menu initially displays the Welcome feature view.
 It changes display based on your selected item in the main menu.

-Clicking on a row in the list, switches the feature view to a specific display for the item in the row as visible in Figure: “Typical Example Interface for Editing and Viewing”.
+Clicking on a row in the list, switches the feature view to a specific display for the item in the row.
 The top level navigation allows you get back to the list by clicking on the Users label.
 The form below has a number of sections that can be accessed via buttons as well as specific functionality like deletion and their associated buttons.

 The list header features buttons for various operations that differ per list as well as an input box that allows you to filter the list by any terms used in any column.
-Figure: “Filtering the Repository List to Display Only Hosted Repositories” shows an example use case where a user typed "hosted" in the filter box and the list of repositories only shows hosted repositories.
 This filtering works for all columns in a list and can be used in most list displays in the repository manager.
 For example, you can use it to filter the users list to find disabled users, filter the routing list, the roles list and others.

 The column headers in most lists can be clicked to invoke a sorting of the list by the respective column as well as activate and deactivate some of the columns.